FederatedAI/FATE-Community/SECURITY.md

 ## Reporting a Vulnerability ##
 We thank all community members and users who report vulnerabilities to the FATE open-source community.
 The FATE SRC will thoroughly investigate all reported vulnerabilities.
 ### Private Disclosure Process ###
 All confirmed or suspected security vulnerabilities shall be reported privately to the FATE SRC to minimize attacks on FATE's current users before remediation.
-If you wish to notify the SRC of a vulnerability, you may send an email to FATE-security @groups.io so that we can respond and eliminate the issue as soon as possible.
+If you wish to notify the SRC of a vulnerability, you may send an email to FATE-security @groups.io or fate_security @groups.163.com so that we can respond and eliminate the issue as soon as possible.
 Important: To protect the user community, do not post security vulnerabilities on GitHub or other public media.

 **Recommended Vulnerability Reporting Format**